DanteDevOps/NJServerLogDown/README.md

 - Simple setup and usage
 - Can be packaged as a standalone executable
 - Automatically zips log files before download

+## Download and Run

+You can simply download and run the `njserverlogdown-win.exe`, `njserverlogdown-linux` from dist folder OR you can modify the code and make your own executable server.

+## WebIQ Applications

+For the WebIQ applications, you need to download and install the `lib-jquery3` from [Smart HMI](https://www.smart-hmi.com).
+You need to log in and download it from the User area and install the package in your application to use the WebIQ sample code.

 ## Project Structure